 Graduate and Professional School Fair

-ESF is excited to host its first Graduate and Professional School Fair.
+20% of ESF graduates continue directly to graduate school or professional programs each year and within 5 years of leaving ESF, that percentage jumps to 50%.
 If you’re thinking about graduate school or know it’s you’re definite destination after graduation, check out the Graduate and Professional School Fair to speak with different institution representatives!

 Date and Location